DanielUgoAli/Weather-cli/readme.md

 ### Available Commands

 - `hi` - Start the weather retrieval process (this is the main entry point)
-- `tempurature` - Display temperature information for a city
+- `temperature` - Display temperature information for a city
 - `humidity` - Show humidity information for a city
 - `suninfo` - Display sunrise and sunset times for a city
 - `art <text> [--font <font_name>]` - Generate ASCII art from text